vrtdev/smps/README.md

 ### CLI

-After installation, 2 executeable scripts will be installed: `smps` (deprecated) & `smps-cli`:
+After installation, 2 executeable scripts will be installed: `smps` & `smps-cli`:

-- smps: the old version of this utility.
-Kept until the next major release for backward compatibility.
+- smps: the simple version of this utility.
-- smps-cli: The new cli executable that should be used.
+- smps-cli: The thor cli executable offers a different interface.

 #### smps